 I know that this law works, as I have experienced many examples in my life.

-I was detached from the outcome when I was in a battle to defend caring for my mother.
+I was detached from the outcome when I was in a battle to defend caring for my very elderly mother.
 In most cases, I was totally detached from the outcome, as we relocated to three different states over a 4 – 5 year period.
-I was detached because I felt powerless most times but was not without power.
+I was detached because I felt powerless most of the time.
+But, I was not actually without power.

-Detachment leads me to simply do what I felt was God’s will, and leave the rest up to Him.
+Detachment leads me to simply do what I felt is God’s will, and leave the rest up to Him.
 I had no choice.
 I had no clue what would finally happen.

 Well, God revealed his will.
 I persisted and my mother and I made it to the promised land, Denver, Colorado (and to San Antonio, Texas, temporarily) and were welcomed with assistance, empathy, and understanding.

-I used the Law of Detachment with my blog.
+I used the Law of Detachment on my blog.

 I put my most personal information, pointing out my flaws, as well as, actions of others, without attachment to what this will cause, if I will get in trouble or conflict, as a result.